merdok/homebridge-webos-tv/README.md

 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
 - `silentLog` [optional]
 When enabled all log output will only appear in the debug mode. **Default: false**
+- `statefulPictureMode` [optional]
+Enable a pseudo-state for picture mode buttons.
+Because the active picture mode can't be retrieved dynamically, any picture mode buttons on the home app will always show as disabled.
+Toggle this on to enable a 'fake' state that should allow you to see which mode is enabled.
+Please note that when your bridge restarts, all picture mode buttons will reset and appear as disabled, even if your TV is actually on a different mode.
+Simply select your desired mode again to get the state in sync. **Default: true**
 - `hideTvService` [optional]
 Whether to hide the TV service.
 This is recommended if your TV supports native HomeKit integration, since the TV accessory already exists.  **Default: false**
 - `volumeLimit` [optional]